MasudParvez35/MasudParvez35/README.md

 ### Hi there 👋,I am Masud Parvez
 <hr>
-- 🎓Currently I'm studying at Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj
+- 🎓Currently I'm studying at Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj <br>
 -  How to reach me <a href = "parvezcse35@gmail.com">parvezcse35@gmail.com</a> <br>
 - 💡Solving programming problems at <a href = "https://leetcode.com/Masud_Parvez/">Leetcode<a/>,
   <a href = "https://codeforces.com/profile/Masud-Parvez">Codeforces<a/>,